 You don't need to be told that airports are pretty dirty places.
 One trip to the bathroom is all the confirmation you need.

 But what, if anything, could possibly be dirtier than an airport toilet?
-According to a recent study, self check-in kiosks far surpassed toilets as the dirtiest surface in the airport, with an average of 253,857 colony-forming units (CFU) per square inch, compared to an average of 172 CFU found on toilets.
+According to a 2018 study, self-check-in kiosks far surpassed toilets as the dirtiest surface in the airport, with an average of 253,857 colony-forming units (CFU) per square inch, compared to an average of 172 CFU found on toilets.
 That's a huge difference!

 The study, conducted by InsuranceQuotes.com, tested six surfaces across three major U.S. airports, including Atlanta Hartsfield where one kiosk was found to contain over 1 million CFU.